razeedazee/remnant2-instances/README.md

 ## Instances Gui

+Work in progress.
 A Windows forms .NET app was hacked together in Visual Studio.
 It's certainly a novice attempt and I'm more than happy to get feedback on why it's so poorly coded.

-But, it's reasonably well thought out, tested and I've tried to prevent most gotchas like allowing people to overwrite saves without having backups.
+But, it's reasonably well thought out, tested, fucntional and I've tried to prevent most gotchas like allowing people to overwrite saves without having backups.
 This is the real vision of the project.

-Using this app with a fully stocked set of instances allow anyone to access most items or events without requiring a host.
+Using this app with a fully stocked set of instances allows anyone to access most items or events without requiring a host.

 Download the repo <https://github.com/razeedazee/remnant2-instances/archive/refs/heads/main.zip>

+🔷 You might need to download and install [Microsoft .NET 6.0](https://dotnet.microsoft.com/en-us/download) or greater first.
+The app will tell you when you attempt to run it.

-Extract is somewhere and double click the `instances-gui.cmd`
+Extract it somewhere and double click the `instances-gui.cmd`

 ![](info/instances-gui.png)

+Coming soon...

+A built in method to update instances at the repo is updated.

 ## Need more help?

+Mostly just me there, if you need help join and ping me.

 <https://discord.gg/dm5bnKdd3>